 Dr. Elizabeth J. Meyer has been working in and with K-12 schools as a professional educator since 1993.
-She is currently a professor in the School of Education at California Polytechnic State University and an author of two books and an editor of two volumes on gender and inclusion issues in education and popular culture.
+She is currently the Associate Dean for Teacher Education at the University of Colorado, Boulder and an author of two books and an editor of two volumes on gender and inclusion issues in education and popular culture.
 She publishes regularly and gives presentations on related issues including: bullying & harassment (including cyber-bullying), law & policy, lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) peoples' rights and inclusion to help develop safer and more inclusive school environments.
 She is available for media appearances, consulting, keynote presentations, and professional development workshops on a wide variety of current issues.

 Her current research projects include: understanding teachers' knowledge about gender and sexual diversity issues, understanding the experiences of gender creative and transgender youth in schools, implementing Seth's Law and the FAIR Education Act (California), and supporting youth leadership and community based social action.
 Learn more about the Central Coast Coalition for Inclusive Schools (CCC4IS) here.